JeffShao96/Symbolic-NS3/README.md

 ## 3. Install sym-ns-3

 This step creates an S2E virtual machine image that contains sym-ns-3.
-Please run the following commands in the `s2e` folder.

 There are two different methods to install sym-ns-3.
 We recommend the script method.
 If it does not work, please then try the step by step method.
 * [3.1 Script method](#31-script-method) (Recommended)
 * [3.2 Step by step method](#32-step-by-step-method)

 ### 3.1 Script method

+Go to the `s2e` folder, if not currently

+    cd s2e

 You may install sym-ns-3 using our [`initSymns3.sh`](./initSymns3.sh) script by typing the following commands.

 ```bash